docker/docs/docker-for-ibm-cloud/load-balancer.md

 #### Example command for HTTPS

-The following `docker service create` command expands on the example from the [previous section](#access-a-service-with-the-service-load-balancer) to create a demo service that is exposed on a different port than the default and includes a health check path.
+The following `docker service create` command expands on the example from the [previous section](#access-a-service-with-the-service-load-balancer) to create a demo service that is published on a different port than the default and includes a health check path.

 Before you begin: